Codes and Permits

 3) the location of the wastewater connection,

-4) your soil report, and
+4) your soil report, with boring logs, and

 5) an approximated drawing and square footage of the future greywater-irrigated landscape.